Kiga people: Modern life

-Festo Karwemera, a respected elder from Kabale, offers this general comment: "Accepting the culture of the West is a result of the inferiority complex due to ignorance emanating from the fact that they are the ones introducing civilisation in this land and we tend to assume that everything they do is the best.
+Festo Karwemera, a Kabale elder, observes: "Accepting the culture of the West is a result of the inferiority complex due to ignorance emanating from the fact that they are the ones introducing civilisation in this land and we tend to assume that everything they do is the best.
 Their way of living is clean and attractive hence positive because nobody takes trouble to find out how best we can modernise our culture in our own way."